BryceCanyonCounty/bcc-boats/README.md

 - Give your boat a special name at purchase and rename anytime using the menu
 - Set a max number of boats per player and boatmen in the main config
 - Distance-based NPC spawns
+- Start and Stop steam engines by increasing or decreasing steam pressure
+- Bonus speed in steam-powered boats with specified jobs

 ## Coming Soon
 - Fuel usage in steam boats